SDKiller/zyx-yii2-chosen/README.md

-This is a fork of https://github.com/RomeroMsk/yii2-chosen made in attempt to keep up to date dependency of http://harvesthq.github.io/chosen/
+This is a fork of https://github.com/RomeroMsk/yii2-chosen, made in attempt to keep up to date dependency of http://harvesthq.github.io/chosen/

 Important!
 ----------
+Compiled sourses for http://harvesthq.github.io/chosen/ are provided only in releases.
 Due to Composer restrictions it is nesessary to copy this "repositories" part to your root `composer.json` before installing extension
 (see https://getcomposer.org/doc/faqs/why-can%27t-composer-load-repositories-recursively.md for details):